-The Mendix platform contains built-in monitoring and alerting of system faults, system performance (including hardware and network, database and Web Server performance) as well as basic application performance.
+The Mendix low-code platform contains built-in monitoring and alerting of system faults, system performance (including hardware and network, database and Web Server performance) as well as basic application performance.

 An optional Application Performance Monitor is available to instrument apps more deeply, for example timing the execution of business logic, to provide a comprehensive, real-time, multi-dimensional view of application performance metrics.

 And of course, you can integrate with any additional monitoring and management tools you may use, such as New Relic or AppDynamics through our platform APIs.